 New to college access and success?
 Or, do you need a refresher?
-COE's Onboarding Orientation and Professional Development is designed to bring you quickly up to speed in three modes of learning.
+COE's Onboarding Orientation and Professional Development is designed to bring you quickly up to speed with three modes of learning.
 First, a one-on-one conversation with a supervisor identifies pressing professional development needs.
 Second, an on-site, in-person workshop affords the opportunity to connect to leader experts from other programs.
-Finally, the learning modules enable practitioners to review the history, resources, regulations and effective strategies to do their job competently and successfully.
+Finally, the online learning modules enable practitioners to review the history, resources, regulations and effective strategies to do their job competently and successfully.
 The online learning can begin immediately.